-^c The frequency/duration correction factor of 0.025 was applied for storage area workers: each of the four storage area workers spend up to 2.5% of his shift on activities related to passivation of (non-Al) metallic coatings with Cr(VI).
+^c The frequency/duration correction factor of 0.03 was applied for storage area workers: each of the four storage area workers spends up to 3% of his shift on activities related to inorganic finish stripping with Cr(VI).

 In Table 9-29 the dermal exposure concentrations for storage area workers are shown, based on modelling of the activities with Cr(VI) exposure.
 The parameters considered for dermal exposure modelling are described in detail in Annex V of this report.
 For a conservative assessment of dermal exposure, we consider for modelling that only one storage area worker performs all tasks described above (also the tasks typically performed by a different SEG, such as sampling of treatment bath), that exposure from each activity adds up and that all tasks are performed at the maximum frequency.